NCAS-CMS/cf-python/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^

-Cartesian regridding with the `~cf.Field.regridc` method is very similar to :ref:`spherical regridding <Spherical-regidding>`, except regridding dimensions are not restricted to the horizontal plane, the source and destination domains are assumed to be `Euclidian spaces
+Cartesian regridding with the `~cf.Field.regridc` method is very similar to :ref:`spherical regridding <Spherical-regridding>`, except regridding dimensions are not restricted to the horizontal plane, the source and destination domains are assumed to be `Euclidian spaces
 <https://en.wikipedia.org/wiki/Euclidean_space>`_ for the purpose of